Carlow College Logo

 Minor

-The Certificate in Citizenship, Identity and Belonging aims to provide learners with an introduction to citizenship, which has become one of the most political ideas of our time.
+The part-time Certificate in Citizenship, Identity and Belonging aims to provide learners with an introduction to citizenship, which has become one of the most political ideas of our time.
 This course explores the process of politics and active citizenship, and creative involvement in political life whether at a community, national or global level.
 The course will also critically engage with the politics of citizenship, including the issues of membership, inclusion, and exclusion with reference to theoretical perspectives on nationalism, identity, and cultural conflict.

 The course is broken into 4 sections: